Cycling-Jakobsen wins Tour de France stage two as Van Aert takes yellow | Sports-Games

 Cycling-Jakobsen wins Tour de France stage two as Van Aert takes yellow

+The win capped a remarkable comeback for the 25-year-old Jakobsen after he spent two days in an induced coma in 2020 following a bad high-speed crash during the Tour of Poland.
+Jakobsen's victory was the second in a row for Quick-Step Alpha Vinyl, who also enjoyed Yves Lampaert's surprise win in Friday's time trial.
+It was the team's 50th stage triumph since their Tour debut in 2002.

 Van Aert's push at the end meant that the Team Jumbo-Visma rider took the yellow jersey from fellow Belgian Lampaert, who was involved in a late crash but recovered to remain second in the general classification.
-Two-times defending champion Tadej Pogacar crossed the line three minutes behind after suffering a puncture but managed to retain third place in the overall standings.
+Two-times defending champion Tadej Pogacar crossed the line three minutes behind after suffering a double puncture but did not lose any time as the incident occurred within three kilometres of the finish.
+The Slovenian is third overall.

+"Today is 'incroyable' as we would say in French," said Jakobsen.
+"For me it was a long process, step by step.
+A lot of people helped me along the way.
+This is to pay them back so they can see it was not for nothing.
+"I'm happy I still enjoy riding the bike and racing and luckily I can still win.
+It's an amazing day and I'd like to thank all the people that helped me to be here," added Jakobsen.

+The finish looked like a two-way tussle between Van Aert and Pedersen but Jakobsen, who was selected ahead of Briton Mark Cavendish, accelerated over the last few metres to take the win in his debut on the Tour.
+There was chaos in the closing stages as a huge crash blocked the route but the sprinters ensured a thrilling finale to a stage that offered little drama early on.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)